-The lack of separated cycle routes and good quality pavements in some areas of the parish was identified as a safety concern within the results of the IFNP questionnaire.
+The lack of separated cycle routes and good quality pavements in some areas of the pas was identified as a safety concern with the results of the IFNP questionnaire.

-Table I lists areas of the parish where there are safety concerns for pedestrians relating to the provision and quality of pavements.
-The identified sections of pavement on the High Street are in areas which have high numbers of pedestrians through people accessing shops, pubs, restaurants and St. Edmund and St. Mary's Church.
+Table 1 lists areas of the parish where there are safety concerns for pedestrians relating to the provision and quality of pavements.
+The identified sections of pavement on the High Street are in areas which have high number of pedestrians through people accessing shops, pubs, restaurants and St. Edmond and St. Mary's Church.